Emblem Logo Design Inspiration: Top 12 Examples

 Uniting Iconography And Lettering

 With shapes brimming with symbolism and lettering speaking volumes in visual form, designers still must seamlessly unite these elements.
-Rather than arbitrarily plunking an image and text together, there’s an art to combine them cleverly into an expressive emblem composition.
+Rather than arbitrarily plunking an image and text together, there’s an art to combining them cleverly into an expressive emblem composition.

 Some designs simply centre company names under straightforward icons.
 This allows both halves to shine rather than compete for attention.
 Occasionally, designers nestle lettering directly into symbolic shapes in intricate ways as an artistic challenge.